gitsly/game-list/README.md

 # gamelist

 ## TODO:
+- Add dev / relase automatic mapping of datbase connection string, (e.g lein profile)
-- Sugslider
+- Sug-slider
 - Confirm messagebox for deleting game

-- Enlarge slider and add instant number feedback
 - Add feedback section
+- Add image uploads for each game
+- Add game details panel on the right of selected game.
-- Eliminate duplicate game 'name' bug
+- Prevent duplicate game adds ( enforce unique name ) bug
-- Fix sorting...
-Seems buggy
 - Click on entire row to select a game -> Use :attr
-- Resolve latency (having to reload)
 - Merge votes (and other common data) on the server side instead of client to be able to work simultaneously with voting without affect each other
 - Söka efter spel
+- Add  add instant number feedback for slider (prob: was causing atom deref problems)

+X Enlarge slider and
+X Fix sorting...
+Seems buggy (due to inifinity, div by zero)

 ## Style ideas
 https://clojurians-log.clojureverse.org/beginners/2018-04-05